 Ask Yourself This!

 A key question if you’re an internal communications manager looking to launch the Employee Advocacy program, is what skillset are you potentially missing that would ultimately impact how successful your program would be?

 I would say that the key information you need is to understand the anatomy of what makes an amazing social media post.

 Even if you’re creating good content, the content is often the destination.
-It’s where you’re sending somebody to and without packaging that content in a way that drives good engagement in social, you’ll be limiting the results that your Employee Advocacy program would actually get.
+It’s where you’re sending somebody.
+And without packaging that content in a way that drives good engagement on social, you’ll be limiting the results that your Employee Advocacy program would actually get.

 The Dream Scenario with Employee Advocacy…